pojome/activity-log/README.md

 * You can easily export logs with Activity Log.
 We also support exporting filtered results.
 Filter by the time the action took place, roles, users, options, action type, and more.

 ## Changelog ##

+### 2.7.0 - 2021-05-06 ###
+* New: Added an option to skip or keep the failed login logs for better optimization ([#125](https://github.com/pojome/activity-log/issues/125))
+* Fix: Add input sanitization to avoid security issues
+* Tweak: Improved the activity log table with clear labels and re-order columns for better UX
+* Tweak: Changed the wrong_password action to failed_login  in User topic
+* Tweak: Changed the added action to uploaded  in Attachment topic
+* Tweak: Changed the created action to registered  in User topic

 ### 2.6.1 - 2021-02-15 ###
 * Fix: Conflict with WooCommerce while you using new editor